mdonmez/moves-cli/docs/about/utilities.md

 1. It processes the user-provided name by first normalizing it with `unicodedata.normalize("NFKD", ...)` to decompose characters and then encoding to ASCII, effectively converting characters like "é" to "e".
 It then creates a URL-safe "slug".
 2. It appends a short, cryptographically secure random string using Python's `secrets` module.
 This guarantees uniqueness even if multiple speakers have the same name, preventing data collisions.

-### Logger (`logger`)

-The logging utility provides a structured and configurable logging system.
-A key feature is its dynamic module detection.
-Upon instantiation, the `Logger` uses Python's `inspect.stack()` to identify the filename of the module that is creating the logger instance.
-It then uses this module name to create a dedicated log file within `~/.moves/logs/` (e.g., `speaker_manager.log`, `presentation_controller.log`).
-This automatic segregation of logs by component greatly simplifies debugging and troubleshooting.
-The logs are managed by a `RotatingFileHandler`, which automatically archives and rotates log files when they reach a certain size, preventing excessive disk usage.